 Providing that the certificate is within the refund grace period, we will be able to issue a refund for the certificate to your account funds.

-We are also doing our best to monitor COMODO certificates that were rejected via DCV and send out corresponding notifications.
+We are also doing our best to monitor COMODO (now Sectigo) certificates that were rejected via DCV and send out corresponding notifications.